 Our school follows the National curriculum 2014 but has been developed to ensure a broad and deep curriculum delivery.
 We teach this through topic themes, which are planned upon project based learning with exciting 'entry point' days and authentic real outcomes, that all children are involved in planning and organising.
 Each teacher is responsible for writing detailed plans for all the subjects, which will show how this can be delivered to all pupils in a differentiated way.
-Some pupils may also need either extra support, such as pre-teaching, support within the classroom, support in the form of extra sessions outside the classroom, or they may need a more individualised curriculum that meets their needs.
-Staff follow advice from professionals and as needed may build in; motor skills programmes, sensory diets, life skills programmes, Speech and Language therapy, etc.
+As it states on our website, where more information can be found (https://st-hilary.eschools.co.uk/website/our_curriculum/93086).